 The University strongly encourages prompt reporting of conduct that may violate this Policy.
 Prohibited Conduct may be reported to local law enforcement or the University, including the University of Michigan Police Department (UMPD), or both.

-Any individual, not just Claimant, may make a report under this Policy, including a student, employee, visitor, guest or other third party.
-An individual may choose to report to law enforcement, the University, to both, or to neither.
-Support and resources are always available to a reporting party regardless of the chosen reporting option.
+Any individual (including a student, employee, visitor, guest, or other third party) not just the Claimant may make a report under this Policy.
+An individual may choose to report to law enforcement, the University, to both, or not at all.
+Support and resources are always available regardless of the chosen reporting option.

 Making a report to law enforcement or the University by contacting a reporting option (as listed below) means that the report will be shared with others as appropriate.